rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.saveSSID"></a>
 ## *saveSSID [<sup>method</sup>](#head.Methods)*

 Saves the SSID, passphrase, and security mode for future sessions.
 If an SSID was previously saved, the new SSID and passphrase overwrite the existing values.
 A `result` value of `0` indicates that the SSID was successfully saved.

+### Events

+  No Events.

 ### Parameters